Dear Ms. Vicki,

 Cool your burning 50-year-old loins!
 This reeks of serious trouble for you -- epic proportions of trouble.

-I'm sure dating and falling in love at 50 is great, but with age comes wisdom and you appear to be lacking wisdom and good judgment.
+I'm sure dating and falling in love at 50 feels great, but with age comes wisdom and you appear to be lacking wisdom and good judgment.
 You don't even know this man!
 Jeesh!
 You have never even met him!
 How do you know he is kind and gentle?

 No U.S. Army captain has been deployed to Afghanistan for two straight years, and certainly not without getting approved leave for rest and relaxation.
 Moreover, he has custody of his two children.
 Yes, our military will deploy parents, but two years in a war zone without being able to care for his children is just unheard of.